-This Official Statement, which includes the cover page hereof and the Appendices attached hereto, is furnished by The Gloucester County Improvement Authority (the "Authority"), a political subdivision and public body corporate and politic of the State of New Jersey (the "State"), to provide certain information relating to: (i) the Authority; (ii) the Authority's Solid Waste Complex (the "Landfill"); (iii) the 2023 Project (as hereinafter defined); (iv) the County of Gloucester, New Jersey (the "County"); and (v) the \$9,225,000\ aggregate principal amount of County Guaranteed Solid Waste Revenue Bonds (Landfill Expansion Project - Cell 16), Series 2023 (the "2023 Bonds") to be issued by the Authority.
-Capitalized words and terms which are used herein which are not ordinarily capitalized and which are not otherwise defined herein shall have the meanings which are assigned to such words and terms in the Bond Resolution as summarized in APPENDIX C attached hereto.
+This Official Statement, which includes the cover page hereof and the Appendices attached hereto, is furnished by The Gloucester County Improvement Authority ("Authority"), a political subdivision and public body corporate and politic of the State of New Jersey ("State"), to provide certain information relating to: (i) the Authority; (ii) the Authority's Landfill (as hereinafter defined); (iii) the 2025 Project (as hereinafter defined); (iv) the County of Gloucester, New Jersey ("County"); and (v) the \$16,695,000 aggregate principal amount of County Guaranteed Solid Waste Revenue Bonds (Cell Expansion Projects), Series 2025 ("2025 Bonds") to be issued by the Authority.
+Capitalized words and terms which are used herein which are not ordinarily capitalized and which are not otherwise defined herein shall have the meanings which are assigned to such words and terms in the Bond Resolution (as hereinafter defined) as summarized in APPENDIX C attached hereto.

-The 2023 Bonds are issued pursuant to: (i) the County Improvement Authorities Law, constituting Chapter 183 of the Pamphlet Laws of 1960 of the State (N.J.S.A.
-40:37A-44 et seq.), and the acts amendatory thereof and supplemental thereto (the "Act"); and (ii) a bond resolution of the Authority, duly adopted on July 8, 1992, as amended and supplemented by supplemental bond resolutions of the Authority, duly adopted on September 9, 1992, January 16, 2003, April 17, 2008, September 17, 2009, February 16, 2012, March 20, 2014, May 19, 2016, February 16, 2017, February 20, 2020, March 18, 2021 and December 15, 2022, and as further amended and supplemented by a Certificate of Authority Officer duly executed by the Executive Director of the Authority to be dated the closing date of the 2023 Bonds (collectively, and as amended and supplemented to date, the "Bond Resolution").
+The 2025 Bonds are issued pursuant to: (i) the County Improvement Authorities Law, constituting Chapter 183 of the Pamphlet Laws of 1960 of the State (N.J.S.A.
+40:37A-44 et seq.), and the acts amendatory thereof and supplemental thereto ("Act"); and (ii) a bond resolution of the Authority, duly adopted on July 8, 1992, as amended and supplemented by supplemental bond resolutions of the Authority, duly adopted on September 9, 1992, January 16, 2003, April 17, 2008, September 17, 2009, February 16, 2012, March 20, 2014, May 19, 2016, February 16, 2017, February 20, 2020, March 18, 2021, December 15, 2022, and January 16, 2025, respectively, and as further amended and supplemented by a Certificate of Authority Officer duly executed by the Executive Director of the Authority to be dated the sale date of the 2025 Bonds (collectively, and as amended and supplemented to date, the "Bond Resolution").

-The 2023 Bonds are being issued by the Authority to provide funds which will be used to finance: (i) the costs of acquisition, design, construction and equipping of a new landfill cell (Cell 16) at the Authority-owned solid waste landfill ("Landfill") located at the Gloucester County Solid Waste Complex ("Complex") in the Township of South Harrison, in the County, to increase the waste disposal capacity of the Landfill; (ii) the costs of acquisition, design, and construction of other related capital improvements at the Complex; and (iii) the costs of issuance of the 2023 Bonds (collectively, the "2023 Project").
-See "PURPOSE OF THE 2023 BOND ISSUE" herein for a description of the 2023 Project.
+The 2025 Bonds are being issued by the Authority to provide funds which will be used to finance: (i) the costs of acquisition, design, construction and equipping of new landfill cells (Cell 17 and 18) at the Authority-owned solid waste landfill ("Landfill") located at the Gloucester County Solid Waste Complex ("Complex") in the Township of South Harrison, in the County, to increase the waste disposal capacity of the Landfill; (ii) the costs of acquisition, design, and construction of other related capital improvements at the Complex; and (iii) the costs of issuance of the 2025 Bonds (collectively, the "2025 Project").
+See "PURPOSE OF THE 2025 BOND ISSUE" herein for a description of the 2025 Project.

-TD Bank, National Association (successor by merger with Commerce Bank, National Association), Cherry Hill, New Jersey, has been appointed by the Authority pursuant to the Bond Resolution to serve as trustee, paying agent and registrar (the "Trustee", "Paying Agent" and "Registrar") for the 2023 Bonds.
+TD Bank, National Association, Mount Laurel, New Jersey, has been appointed by the Authority pursuant to the Bond Resolution to serve as trustee, paying agent and registrar ("Trustee", "Paying Agent" and "Registrar") for the 2025 Bonds.